jordanmoore753/DS-Plus/README.md

 By using these data structures, a developer can greatly increase the efficiency and power of their program.
 Additionally, *Plus* is made for developers first, so ease-of-use was of paramount concern at every stage of this package's creation.
 Many standard methods, like `insert` and `remove`, have been improved from their standard implementations, in addition to non-standard methods, like `countMultiple` for *Linked Lists*, also make the developer's life much easier.

 The documentation has been written for novices, generalists, and experts alike, and contains all of the details necessary for one to get started today.
+Furthermore, these data structures do not eschew reliability for performance; every aspect of this package has been tested, and the **100%** test coverage is a testament to the fact that *Plus* simply **works well consistently**.

 ## Queue